 Serena Bakes Simply From Scratch Raspberry Margaritas uses all fresh ingredients for a delightfully bright and flavorful cocktail.

-Of course there’s always a Corona or Pacifico, but this Chelada Beer Cocktail from Bacon is Magic is light and frosty, with the addition of lime and salt.
+It’s happy hour somewhere, right?
+There’s always a Corona or Pacifico as the go-to beer, but this Chelada Beer Cocktail from Bacon is Magic is light and frosty, with the addition of lime and salt.

 Kid-Friendly Mexican Beverages